AClain/astro-blog/src/pages/posts/learn-git-intro.md

 will show a nice graphical representation of the resulting history.

-At this point you could delete the <InlineCode>experimental</InlineCode> branch with
+At this point you could delete the `experimental` branch with

 ```shell
 $ git branch -d experimental
 ```

-This command ensures that the changes in the <InlineCode>experimental</InlineCode> branch are already in the current branch.
+This command ensures that the changes in the `experimental` branch are already in the current branch.

-If you develop on a branch <InlineCode>crazy-idea</InlineCode>, then regret it, you can always delete the branch with
+If you develop on a branch `crazy-idea`, then regret it, you can always delete the branch with

 ```shell
 $ git branch -D crazy-idea